freytp/virtual_test_bed/doc/content/httf/facility_and_transient_description.md

 Of note, the transient had a few anomalies which affected the results.
 During part 1 of the transient, a slow coolant leak occurred in the primary system which caused a decrease in primary coolant inventory.
-Thankfully HTTF operators were able to fix the leak during the test, however, the amount of coolant lost, amount of make-up coolant added, temperature of the make-up coolant, and the time of the make-up coolant addition were unknown during the making of this model.
+HTTF operators were able to fix the leak during the test, however, the amount of coolant lost, amount of make-up coolant added, temperature of the make-up coolant, and the time of the make-up coolant addition were unknown during the making of this model.